plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 from having business logic on stateful classes.

 This is because any business logic will probably reside on a Spring bean, and Spring beans are most often Singletons.
-Even if you do tell Spring to scope your bean to a request, it will still be difficult to have state on it since Spring's DI mechanism doesn't know your data.

 Instead, you typically end up putting your logic in some kind of Service-class that acts upon the data coming as a method parameter.